Gill Dunkerley MBACP

 BA (Hons) Business Studies and Education (Leeds University).

 I have a commitment to ongoing training and have attended several workshops, training days and courses to support my integrative counselling approach.
-These include Safeguarding Vulnerable Adults, Couple Counselling, Suicide Prevention, Art Therapy, Solution-Focused Counselling, Working with Trauma and Dissociation, Eating Disorders and Acceptance and Commitment Therapy.
+These include Safeguarding Vulnerable Adults, Ageing and loss, Couple Counselling, Suicide Prevention, Art Therapy, Solution-Focused Counselling, Working with Trauma and Dissociation, Eating Disorders and Acceptance and Commitment Therapy.
 I regularly attend mindfulness practice days and retreats.

 I am a full Member of the BACP (British Association for Counselling and Psychotherapy) and work according to their principles and ethics.
 I am also on the BACP's Accredited Voluntary Register having successfully completed their Certificate of Proficiency in Counselling.